Chafing Home Remedies

 Similar to coconut oil, olive oil is good for giving your skin a healthy dose of moisture but its drawback is the greasy, oily feeling that will be left on your skin.
 Just like any oil it also has the potential to stain and discolor clothing.

 Oatmeal baths have been used for generations to soothe skin ailments.
 From sunburn and eczema to chicken pox, oatmeal has a wide range of medicinal qualities that simultaneously soothe and moisturize inflamed skin.
 Add 1 to 2 cups of steel cut oatmeal to a bath of lukewarm water, allow the oats to soak for a few minutes before lying in the tub.
 Pat oatmeal into skin but refrain from scrubbing or rubbing to avoid further irritating the skin.

 While good for helping to heal and soothe irritated skin, oatmeal baths do nothing to help with preventing chafing.

-Would you rather prevent chafing before it starts with a natural, proven, non-greasy formula?
+Would you rather prevent chafing before it starts with a proven, non-greasy formula or suffer the consequences after?
 Choose a Body Glide® balm to prevent chafing instead of treating it after the fact.
 Trusted by marathoners, construction workers, brides to be and elite athletes, Body Glide® balms stop chafing and pain before it starts!